Matatika/analyze-solarvista/README.md

 # matatika-datasets-solarvista
-Meltano project file bundle of Matatika datasets for Google Analytics
+Meltano project file bundle of Matatika datasets for Solarvista.